How to Start a Frozen Yogurt Shop

 – Initial deposit for shop lease, insurance, utilities, etc. $1,500 – $5,000

 – Shop setup (refrigerator, freezer, work tables, cash register, initial ingredients, utensils, etc.) $5,000 – $15,000

 – Initial marketing such as Facebook ads or search engine optimization for your website $500 -$1,000

 How profitable is a frozen yogurt shop?

 If your average sale per customer is $7.00 and you serve 50 customers per day, you could make $127,750 in revenue per year.

-You will face competition, so you need to offer high-quality products and good customer service with competitive prices.
 Looking for other specialty items like cakes, candy, smoothies, protein shakes, and other desert items can help boost profits.

 When looking at profitability, be sure to consider seasonal fluctuations as yogurt sales tend to be higher in the summer months and lower in winter.

 Are there grants to start a frozen yogurt shop?